+MY HEAD IS AN ANIMAL

+OF MONSTERS AND MEN

-From the opening lines, the debut album from this Icelandic sextet is a stunner, hauling in listeners like fish in a dragnet with its haunting by male and female singers, the and dramatic lyrics, rousing chorus and anthemic melodies.
+From the opening lines, the debut album from this Icelandic sextet is a stunner, hauling in listeners like fish in a dragnet with its haunting and dramatic lyrics, rousing chorus and anthemic melodies.
 The high drama of the folk-flavoured arrangements reflects what's

+going on in the lyrics: howling ghosts, entwining seaweed, lurking sharks.
+With vocals shared by male and female singers, the atmosphere perfectly captures sub-arctic harshness.
+Truly, a monster of an album.

+Graeme Hammond